Enapter/vscode-enapter/README.md

 ## Getting Started

+### Important information for macOS users
+Starting from macOS Sequoia (13.0), applications need explicit permission to access network resources.
+If you encounter connection issues with this plugin, please ensure that Visual Studio Code has the necessary permissions:
+1. Open **System Settings**.
+2. Navigate to **Privacy & Security** > **Local Network**.
+3. Ensure that **Visual Studio Code** is checked to allow network access.

 ### 1. Connect to Enapter Gateway
 1. Open the Enapter sidebar
 2. In the **Site Connections** view, click the "+" button